Roof Rat Removal Strategies

 Roof rats are small rodents with brown and black fur and white bellies.
 These rats get their name from their tendency to seek shelter in the upper level of buildings and structures.
 Once inside your home, roof rats may cause damage with their teeth as well as by spreading potentially dangerous diseases.
 Whether you live in an overpopulated city, rural countryside, or suburbia, you may be all to familiar with the sound of roof rats in your attic.

-Don’t waste your hard-earned money on DIY traps trapping methods that won’t solve your problem.
+Don’t waste your time or money on DIY rat traps that don’t solve your rat problem.
 Call in the team of experts at Trutech for roof rat removal and roof rat control services that are effective and permanent solutions.
 Hiring a team of professionals from Trutech will fix all of your wildlife problems in an environmentally sensitive way.
 Our specialists have the tools and knowledge necessary to prevent the spread of diseases from roof rats that enter into your home.